OpenEvalProject/evals/manuscripts/elife-27000/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/27000/elife-27000-fig5-v2.jpg)

-**Figure 5.:** 2+binding sites of Doc2B leads to permanent membrane localization and Ca2+-independent priming.(A-F) When stimulated from low basal calcium, the Ca2+-binding mutant Doc2B 6A supports more secretion that Doc2B WT.
+**Figure 5.:** (A-F) When stimulated from low basal calcium, the Ca2+-binding mutant Doc2B 6A supports more secretion that Doc2B WT.
 (A) Ca2+ uncaging in Doc2b KO cells (n = 23), KO cells overexpressing Doc2B WT (n = 19) and KO cells overexpressing Doc2B 6A (n = 18).
 Panels are arranged as in Figure 4.
 (B–F) Kinetic analysis revealed that the fast burst was increased more by overexpression of Doc2B 6A than by Doc2B WT, showing a gain of function of the 6A mutant at low basal cell calcium.
 The sustained component was similarly decreased by overexpression of either protein. *p<0.05, ***p<0.001; Dunn’s multiple comparison test.
 (G) similar experiment to (A) but stimulated from high basal pre-flash [Ca2+]i (Doc2B KO, n = 25 cells; Doc2B WT, n = 21 cells; Doc2B 6A, n = 22 cells).
 (H–L) Kinetic analysis shows that overexpression of Doc2B WT caused a marked increase in the fast burst while Doc2B 6A did not, demonstrating a loss of function when studied from a high basal [Ca2+].
 Similar to the low [Ca2+]i experiment, the sustained component was decreased to the same levels by overexpression of both proteins. *p<0.05, Tukey’s multiple comparison test; ***p<0.001, Dunn’s multiple comparison test.
 (M) Plot of the total burst size (fast + slow) as a function of the basal cell calcium reveals the Ca2+-independent priming reaction in the presence of the 6A mutant.

 Half-maximal trafficking of Doc2B to the plasma membrane requires ~200 nM Ca2+ (Groffen et al., 2006), which coincides with resting [Ca2+] in the experiments in Figure 3A and B. Due to the finite affinity of our calcium cage, nitrophenyl-EGTA, which has a Kd of 80 nM (Ellis-Davies and Kaplan, 1994) it was not feasible to conduct calcium uncaging experiments from even lower basal [Ca2+]i.
 This would cause Ca2+ to dissociate from the cage before uncaging, leaving the unbound cage as an additional Ca2+-buffer that would prevent increases in [Ca2+].
 Instead, we probed the DN-mutant using a depolarization protocol and a pipette solution including 0.5 mM EGTA without added Ca2+ (Figure 6).
 It is commonly assumed that six brief (10 ms) depolarizations elicit the fusion of the Immediately Releasable Pool (IRP), which are RRP-vesicles co-localized with Ca2+-channels, whereas four subsequent longer (100 ms) depolarizations fuse the entire RRP (Voets et al., 1999).
 We compared Doc2B KO cells expressing Doc2B WT and Doc2B DN.
 The depolarization protocol caused a moderate increase in [Ca2+]i, to ~2 μM in cells expressing either construct (Figure 6A).
 The modest increase in [Ca2+]i is due to the strong inhibition of Ca2+-channels induced by Doc2B overexpression in chromaffin cells (Toft-Bertelsen et al., 2016).
 Therefore, these data cannot be directly compared to findings in Doc2B KO or WT cells (Pinheiro et al., 2013).
 The DN-mutant did not induce any significant increase in IRP size over Doc2B WT (Figure 6A–B), but the capacitance after four long depolarizations was significantly increased (Figure 6A,C; we denote the increase ‘RRP’ for the sole reason that it was comparable to the fast burst measured by Ca2+ uncaging in Figure 4A–B).
 When repeating the protocol (6 + 4 depolarizations), the effect of the DN mutation on ‘RRP’ size was largest in the first two trials and subsided thereafter as the cells underwent secretory run-down (Figure 6D).
 These experiments show that the DN-mutation specifically increased the RRP size, but not the IRP.